All for Love (2005 film): Plot

 A lovely week in the lives of these people.

 An elderly woman (Oh Mi-hee) rents a coffee shop from a gruff theater owner (Joo Hyun).

 A newlywed couple crushed by debt and desperate for work, the down-on-his-luck salesman (Im Chang-jung) hides the fact that he sells trinkets on the subway from his wife (Seo Young-hee).

-A bill collector (Kim Soo-ro) who is fed up with his job is then offered a spot on a local reality television show to relive his college basketball days and also fulfill the wish of a terminally ill girl (Kim Yoo-jung).
+A bill collector (Kim Soo-ro) who is fed up with his job is then offered a spot on a local reality television show to relive his college basketball days and also fulfill the wish of a terminally ill girl (Kim You-jung).

 A tightly wound, divorced father (Chun Ho-jin) works in the music industry.
 He is struggling to raise his son, and needs to find a maid.

 His ex-wife (Uhm Jung-hwa) is a fiery spirited psychiatrist, who has perhaps met her match with a rough-and-tumble cop (Hwang Jung-min).

 A famous male pop singer (Jung Kyung-ho) becomes stricken with a mysterious illness after his contract is cancelled by the music executive.
 He meets a young nun (Yoon Jin-seo) who tried to kill herself due to her strong feelings for him.